Martheos/Nix/README.md

-# Nix
+# Personal NixOS setup
-Personal NixOS hybrid Gaming and Software Development setup
+Personal NixOS hybrid Gaming and Software Development setup, primarily based on the guidance of the [(vimjoyer)](https://www.youtube.com/@vimjoyer)